 After having an early breakfast, head out of Leh – Ladakh, towards Chang La Pass.
 When you are at the top of the third highest pass, make sure to click some pictures and have a hot cup of tea and some Maggi.
 Trust me, the tea and Maggi might not have tasted that heavenly ever before.

 Cross Chang La Pass and head out towards Pangong Tso Lake which is 140 Km from Leh.
 Situated at the height of 4350 m and almost 130 Km long, Pangong Tso is one-third in India and the remaining in Tibet.
 The first glimpse of the tranquil, azure blue waters and shaky lakeshore remains etched in the memory of tourists.

 On a bright sunny day, one can see as many as five different shades of blue along the length of the lake as you drive on the side of it.

 Stay for the night either at one of the camps or one of the homestay options in the nearby villages of Spangmik and TangTse.

 Start early and take your return trip to Leh Ladakh, and on your way back, stop by at the Hemis Monastery.
 Hemis Monastery or Hemis Gompa is one of the richest monasteries as it was protected by foreign invasions because of its remote location and hard to access route.

 On your way back from Hemis, get your adrenaline rush at an all-time high by trying out White Water Rafting on the mighty Indus or Zanskar.

-With loads of memories amidst mesmerizing landscapes, it’s time to say goodbye to Leh and fly back to your respective places, bringing your trip to Leh – Ladakh, to a great end.
+With loads of memories amidst mesmerizing landscapes, it’s time to say goodbye to Leh and fly back to your respective places, bringing your Ideal 7 day Itinerary to Leh Ladakh, to a great end.